Somatic Healing

 The foundation of all somatic therapeutic methods lies in the principle that Body and Mind (Soma and Psyche) are part of a continuum and constantly reflecting each other.
 Our stories are stored in our body’s tissues, and body-centered therapies are an essential complement to top-down approaches in addressing the effects of traumatic experiences, as exhaustively explained by psychiatrist Bessel van der Kolk in his book, The Body Keeps the Score.

-Somatic, Body-Mind therapeutic modalities rely on interoception, our internal sense modulated by the autonomic and central nervous system and housed in the fascia, deeper tissues, and visceral depths, including the gut.
+Somatic, Body-Mind therapeutic modalities primarily rely on interoception, our internal sense modulated by the autonomic and central nervous system and housed in the fascia, deeper tissues, and visceral depths, including the gut.

 The Eastern Perspective

 Release is a gentle, gradual process that happens in absolute respect of personal boundaries, and it is never to be pushed to happen before we are ready.
-Sudden release is possible, but not often desirable.
+Sudden release is possible, but not always desirable.

 Through the progressive exploration of all layers of being or koshas (physical, energetic, emotional, mental, and spiritual), we access the potential to come closer to the perception of our true nature, our inherent state of wholeness that is always present and always healed.